 The temperature of the dough plays an important role.
 The dough should not be too warm, otherwise the yeast activities are amplified unnecessarily fast and this could lead to over-proofing.
 Ideally, the dough should have a temperature of about 23 degrees after kneading (of course, it is not the end of the world if it is above that, happens to me, too).
 To measure the dough temperature, I recommend a kitchen thermometer (bottom of the picture).

-Optionally, you can also get an infrared thermometer measuring instrument (top of the picture) to measure the temperature of the oven.
+An infrared thermometer (top of the picture) is also a useful tool to measure the temperature of the oven or pizza stone.

 Dough ball box

-When the dough is divided into smaller portions, it needs a storage place for the dough pieces.
-This dough ball box with a matching lid turned out to be ideal because it was not only developed for the food sector and six dough pieces fit perfectly, but the box even fits in my small fridge.
+When the dough is divided into smaller portions (dough balls), it needs a storage place for the dough balls.
+This dough ball box with a matching lid turned out to be ideal because on the one hand, it was developed for the food sector and therefore is made out of food-safe material.
+On the other hand, six dough balls fit perfectly inside the box and the box with its dimensions 30 x 40 centimeters even fits in my small fridge.
 Of course, you can also use small individual Tupperware boxes.
 However, these should be oiled a little beforehand so that it is easier to get the dough pieces out afterwards.

 When a food like dough comes in contact with a natural product like wood, you have to take care of it accordingly.
 It happens naturally that dough residues and flour remains on the wood.
 That’s why I first leave the box in the room without a lid for several days, so that the dough residues but also the wood can dry.
 Then I scrape away the obvious dough residues with the spatula and afterwards I thoroughly vacuum through the container and into all corners with the fine nozzle of the vacuum cleaner to remove the less visible residues and the flour.
 After that, the lid can go back on the container.
 With this method I get along well until today and also had no problems such as with mold.